History of Champa: Sack of Vijaya by the Việt (11th century)

 Conflict between Champa and Đại Việt did not end, however, with the abandonment of Indrapura.
 Champa suffered further Viet attacks in 1021 and 1026.
 In 1044, a catastrophic battle resulted in the death of the Cham King Sa Dau and the sack of Vijaya by Đại Việt under Lý Thái Tông.
 The invaders captured elephants and musicians and even the Cham queen Mi E, who preserved her honor by throwing herself into the waves as her captors attempted to transport her to their country.
 Thirty thousand Cham were killed.
 Champa began to pay tribute to the Viet kings, including a white rhinoceros in 1065 and a white elephant in 1068 sent to Lý Thánh Tông.
 In 1068, however, the King of Vijaya Rudravarman III (Che Cu) allegedly attacked Đại Việt in order to reverse the setbacks of 1044.
 Again the Cham were defeated, and again Đại Việt captured and burned Vijaya.
 These events were repeated in 1069 when Lý Thánh Tông took a fleet to Champa, torched Vijaya, and captured Rudravarman III.
-The Champa king eventually purchased his freedom in exchange for three northern districts of his realm.
+The Champa king eventually purchased his freedom in exchange for three northern districts of his realm.Ngô Vǎn Doanh, Mỹ Sơn Relics, p.
+77; Lê Thành Khôi, Histoire du Vietnam, pp. 163ff.
 Taking advantage of the debacle, a leader in southern Champa rebelled and established an independent kingdom.
 The northern kings were not able to reunite the country until 1084.

 Khmer invasions of northern Champa (1074, 1144–1149)

 In 1074, King Harivarman IV took the throne, restoring the temples at Mỹ Sơn and ushering in a period of relative prosperity.
 Harivarman made peace with Đại Việt but provoked war with the Khmer of Angkor.
 In 1080, a Khmer army attacked Vijaya and other centers in northern Champa.
 Temples and monasteries were sacked and cultural treasures were carried off.
 After much misery, Cham troops under King Harivarman were able to defeat the invaders and restored the capital and temples.

-Around 1080, a new dynasty from the Korat Plateau in modern Thailand occupied the throne of Angkor in Cambodia.
+Around 1080, a new dynasty from the Khorat Plateau in modern Thailand occupied the throne of Angkor in Cambodia.
 Soon enough, the kings of the new dynasty embarked on a program of empire-building.
 Rebuffed in their attempts to conquer Đại Việt in the 1128, 1132, and 1138, they turned their attention to Champa.
 In 1145, a Khmer army under King Suryavarman II, the founder of Angkor Wat, occupied Vijaya, ending the reign of Jaya Indravarman III, and destroying the temples at Mỹ Sơn.
 The Khmer king then attempted the conquest of all of northern Champa.
 In 1149, however, the ruler of the southern principality of Panduranga, King Jaya Harivarman I, defeated the invaders and had himself consecrated king of kings in Vijaya.
 He spent the rest of his reign putting down rebellions in Amaravati and Panduranga.